leya-print/leya-print-platform/web/templates/templates-lit/CREATE-TEMPLATE-GUIDE.md

 <!-- ABOUT THE GUIDE -->
 ## About The Guide

-This guide's purpose is to provide a easy step-by-step way to create a template for the Leya Print system using Lit.
+This guide's purpose is to provide a easy step-by-step way to create a template for the Leya Print System using Lit.
 The guide includes instructions on how to setup a template project, setup all necessary parts to interact with Leya, create/edit/extend the components and building the project.

 More resources such as Starter Templates, Tutorials, Extensions, Tools and many more can be found at the following repo: https://github.com/web-padawan/awesome-lit